-Over the course of his career, Cameroonian international professional footballer Alexandre Song has played in some of the world’s most prestigious teams, including Arsenal, FC Barcelona, West Ham, Rubin Kazan, FC Sion, and the Cameroon National Team ‘Indomitable Lions.’
-A long-term supporter of humanitarian action, Alex has supported UNHCR since 2017, and became a High-Profile Supporter in 2018.
-Alex's global recognition within the sporting sphere makes him an influential advocate for refugee causes, and he has used his social media platforms to spread awareness and show solidarity with those forced to flee their homes.
+Cameroonian international professional footballer Alexandre Song has been a supporter of UNHCR, the UN Refugee Agency since 2017, and became a High Profile Supporter in 2018.
+Over the course of his career, Alex has played in some of the world’s most prestigious teams, including Arsenal, FC Barcelona, West Ham, Rubin Kazan, FC Sion, and the Cameroon National Team ‘Indomitable Lions.’
+His global recognition within the sporting sphere makes him an influential advocate for refugee causes, and he has used his social media platforms to spread awareness and show solidarity with those forced to flee their homes.
 In 2019, Alex supported UNHCR campaigns for International Women’s Day, World Water Day and Step with Refugees by creating content and sharing it across his channels.

 Recent field visits

 Alex first visited urban refugees in the Cameroonian cities of Yaounde and Douala (where some 32,790 urban refugees are situated) with UNHCR in 2018.
 During his visit, Alex listened to refugees’ individual stories, joined in some friendly football matches and made personal donations.
 Alex reflected that, through his own humble beginnings, he is well-placed to understand the situation of refugees in his home country.
 “I have never lived in a refugee camp, but I have known misery.
 I know no matter where you come from, no matter the condition, there is always hope,” he said.
 “We can always build something.
 You can become somebody”.